 Different jurisdictions have different laws around what diversity data is legal and can be recorded.
 Make sure your efforts are within the law.

-What kind of culture are you building within your organization?
+What kind of culture are you building within your organisation?
 Do your values promote and support the creation of an inclusive culture?

 Have a starting point when assessing how inclusive your company culture is.
 That starting point should be your company values.
 Again, ask yourself these questions: